Cronulla zoning & planning overlays

 Does Cronulla have a train station?

 Yes - Cronulla has 1 train station: Cronulla Station.
-The suburb is served by 128 bus stops and 2 ferry terminals.
+It is also served by 129 bus stops and 2 ferry terminals.

 Do I need a planning report for a Cronulla property?